XKirby/en/techniques.md

 > ### [Random]
 >
 > This Trait features a random element.
 Multiple [Random] Traits can't be taken at once, unless otherwise specified.
+> Random traits can only benefit from a number of negative traits equal to your character level.

 ## Positive Technique Traits